rahulgoyal911/DsAndAlgo/README.md

 # Trees
 <pre>
-> Creating a  BST
+i> Creating a  BST
-> Traversals (Inorder, Preorder and Postorder).
-> Iterative Traversals (Inorder, Preorder and Postorder).
-> Calculate Height of a Tree
-> Path in the Tree ( Highest cost , Print the paths)
-> Level Order Traversal
-> Level Order Traversal in Spiral Form
-> Reverse Level Order Traversal
-> Mirror of a Tree
-> Vertical Order Traversal
-> Top View of a Tree
-> Bottom View of a Tree
-> Check is tree is valid BST or not
-> Binary Tree to Doubly Linked List
-> Delete a Node in BST
+i> Traversals (Inorder, Preorder and Postorder). i> Calculate Height of a Tree i> Path in the Tree ( Highest cost , Print the paths) i> Level Order Traversal i> Level Order Traversal in Spiral Form i> Reverse Level Order Traversal i> Mirror of a Tree i> Vertical Order Traversal i> Top View of a Tree i> Bottom View of a Tree i> Check is tree is valid BST or not i> Delete a Node in BST
 ...> Palindromic tree
-> Lowest Common Ancestor
+i> Lowest Common Ancestor
-> Diameter of a Binary Tree
+i> Diameter of a Binary Tree
-> Delete a Tree
+i> Delete a Tree
-> Construct a Tree from Inorder and Preorder,
-> Construct a Tree from InOrder and PostOrder
-> Implement Tree using Array
+x> Construct a Tree from Inorder and Preorder, x> Construct a Tree from InOrder and PostOrder x> Implement Tree using Array x> Iterative Traversals (Inorder, Preorder and Postorder). x> Binary Tree to Doubly Linked List
 </pre>

 # Balanced Trees